 Backtesting is a way to objectively gauge whether or not a trading strategy is profitable.
 The logic behind backtesting is very simple – if the strategy worked over past market conditions, it will likely continue to work over future market conditions.

 You test the trading strategy and ruleset over years of data and thousands of trades, to see the profitability of the strategy.
 This cuts YEARS of trial and error out of the mix.
-This is also crucial for forex trading bots, to verify if they’re actually profitable within the markets!
+This is also crucial for forex trading botsOpens in a new tab.

 The Benefits Of Backtesting Your Trading Strategy